-As part of our support to the Accelerated Access Collaborative, AHSNs are driving adoption of a number of transformative technologies and medicines via the Rapid Uptake Products (RUP) programme.
+As part of our support to the Accelerated Access Collaborative, AHSNs (through the AHSN Network) are driving adoption of a number of transformative technologies and medicines via the Rapid Uptake Products (RUP) programme.

 The Rapid Uptake Products (RUP) programme has been designed to support stronger adoption and spread of proven innovations.
 It identifies and supports products with NICE approval that support the NHS Long Term Plan’s key clinical priorities, but have lower than expected uptake to date.

 The 2020/21 programme builds on the successes of the 2019/20 RUPs programme, with themes selected via an open, staged, selection process.

 The following innovations will be supported through the Rapid Uptake Products (RUP) Programme for 2020/21:

 Lipid Management: High Intensity Statins, Ezetimibe and PCSK9 inhibitors

 The Rapid Uptake Product (RUP) for lipid management is a novel, NICE-approved clinical pathway.
 This innovation aims to improve a person’s lipid profile, by reducing cholesterol concentration in blood by treating patients with the right medicine along the evidence-based pathway.
 The pathway includes three medicines: high intensity statins (HIST), ezetimibe, and PCSK9 inhibitors (continued from 2019/20).

 Measuring fractional exhaled nitric oxide (FeNO) concentration in asthma: products NIOX VERO and NObreath